jabed-umar/MoirePy/docs/angle_calculation_process.md

 1. **Group points by radius**:
     For each point ($\mathbf{p}$) in $A_r$ and $B_r$, compute its distance $d = \|\mathbf{p}\|$ from the origin.
-    In each lattice group points that lie at the same radius into *levels*.
+    In each lattice, group points that lie at the same radius into *levels*.

 2. **Identify shared levels**:
     Let $D = \{d \mid d \text{ occurs in both } A_r \text{ and } B_r \} \setminus \{0\}$.